Adolescents (band): Reunion and OC Confidential: 2001–2005

-Reflex and Soto-led lineups, Soto's death and Russian Spider Dump: 2006–present
+Reflex and Soto-led lineups, Soto's death, Russian Spider Dump and Caesar Salad Days: 2006–present

 The Adolescents toured in support of OC Confidential, but Frank Agnew left the band in 2006.
 Rotating through as the band's live guitarists over the next few years were Matt Beld, Joe Harrison, and Soto's former Joyride bandmate Mike McKnight.
 O'Brien left the band in 2008 and was replaced by Armando Del Rio.
 Reflex and Soto became the band's sole constant members and primary songwriters from this point forward, and signed the Adolescents to German label Concrete Jungle Records.
 A split EP with the band Burning Heads was released in 2009.
 For the band's next album, 2011's The Fastest Kid Alive, the lineup was Reflex, Soto, Del Rio, McKnight, and Harrison.
 The band also contributed a cover version of the Runaways' "School Days" to the tribute album Take It or Leave It: A Tribute to the Queens of Noise that year.

 Dan Root took Harrison's guitar position in 2010, and the Adolescents released the American Dogs in Europe EP in conjunction with a European tour.
 This was followed by the band's sixth studio album, Presumed Insolent (2013).
 Del Rio was replaced by Mike Cambra, and McKnight by Leroy Merlin, for 2014's La Vendetta..., which was given a North American release the following year by Frontier Records.
 Hot War, a split EP with Russian band Svetlanas, followed in 2015, containing one song from Presumed Insolent and one from La Vendetta...
 The Adolescents' released Manifest Density, was released July 8, 2016 by Concrete Jungle, with Ian Taylor taking Merlin's place as rhythm guitarist.

 On June 27, 2018, bassist and founding member Steve Soto died at the age of 54, days after completing an East coast tour with the band.
 Cause of death is unknown.
 Tony Reflex released a statement saying "With heavy heart I share the passing of Steve Soto, my friend and bandmate since 1979.
 I don't know what to do.
 Or to say.
 Goodbye my brother."
 The band released Cropduster, their ninth album and final album with Soto, on July 20, 2018.
-On July 16, 2018, Leftover Crack's Brad Logan joined band following Soto's passing.
+On July 16, 2018, Leftöver Crack's Brad Logan joined band following Soto's passing.
 The band released Russian Spider Dump, their tenth album and first without Soto and first with Logan, on October 23, 2020.
+On July 14, 2023, the band released their eleventh studio album, Caesar Salad Days.